chiraghshah/find_route/README.md

 Run Code:
 Please follow below steps to run the code:
-1. The code is kept in folder in the fashion: assignment1_chs8824/find_route_pck
+1. The code is kept in folder in the fashion: find_route
-2. Folder find_route_pck contains FindRoute.java, Stations.java and input.txt.
+2. Folder find_route contains FindRoute.java, Stations.java and input.txt.
-2. Open your shell terminal and change current directory to code directory by typing following command : cd assignment1_chs8824/find_route_pck
 3. Now compile the java file before excecuting it by following command : javac Stations.java javac FindRoute.java